2020 SIMRACINGHUB F1 LEAGUE REGULATIONS (PROPOSED)

 4.6 - A revoked license may only be reinstated after approval from the SRH Management.

-5.1 - There will be a Performance & Participation Ranking System, also referred to as "the Ranking", used throughout the 2019 Championship to measure the performance and participation level of each driver.
+5.1 - A Performance & Participation Ranking System, also referred to as "the Ranking", used throughout the 2020 Championship to measure the performance and participation level of each driver.
 The point system used in the Ranking is as follows:

 - +10 bonus points for completing a minimum of 25 timed laps ("Clean" column on Liveracers) during practice days in the server up to a day before the race.